southworks/botbuilder-python/roadmap.md

 | :muscle: | stretch goal |
 | :triangular_flag_on_post: | postponed |

+## [Timeframe] 2019
+- Bring Python to parity with C# and JavaSctipt
+- State management in Python (?)
+- Middleware infrastructure for Pyhon
+- Prompts and dialog stack in Python
+- Make 2-3 new samples (at least 1 of them leveraging NLP tools like spacy)
+- Update current samples if necessary
+- Update current docs
+- Implement code coverage tool to assess current state (and probably push cov)

 ## December 2018 (4.2.x)
-- Bring Python to parity with C# and JavaSctipt )
 - Regression tests across Python
 - Date time lib for Python
-- State management in Python
 - Regression tests across Python
 - Date time lib for Python
 - LUIS and QnA recognizer for Python
-- Middleware infrastructure for Pyhon
-- Prompts and dialog stack in Python
-- 'core' samples available for Python
 - Final docs, samples and UA content

 ## August 2018